 It is recommended that Teacher Candidates make a scanned copy of each assessment as the Practicum Office will not make copies from the files.

-- Record of Alternative Practicum Experience Form (for Alternative Practicum only)
+Alternative Practicum Assessment (for Alternative Practicum only)

 The Associate Teacher should contact the Faculty Liaison at any time there is concern that the candidate is having difficulty and success in the practicum is in jeopardy.
 The Faculty Liaison and Associate Teacher will complete a Supporting a Candidate in Difficulty form outlining reasonable and realistic recommendations for sustained improvement, to be demonstrated by the Teacher Candidate within 3-5 days.
 The Associate Teacher and Faculty Liaison must keep appropriate documentation regarding all areas of inadequate progress in order to provide detailed recommendations for improvement on the Supporting a Candidate in Difficulty form.